-Pemigewasset Loop is a 28.2 mile heavily trafficked loop trail located near Lincoln, NH that features a waterfall and is only recommended for very experienced adventurers.
+Pemigewasset Loop is a 28.2 mile heavily trafficked loop trail located near Lincoln, New Hampshire that features a waterfall and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and trail running and is accessible from April until November.

 Lincoln Woods Trail Head Parking lot for a fee